...

 Humanity lives on a beautiful spectrum.

-DEI efforts can get a bad rap for being divisive by some but I see it as a push for respect and awareness that makes us collectively stronger.
+DEI efforts can get a bad rap for being divisive by some people who feel it leaves them out of the equation, but I see it as a push for respect and awareness that makes us collectively stronger.

 Maybe growing up and currently living in one of the most diverse places on the planet, Queens NY, where over 800 languages are proudly spoken, is why it feels like a benefit to me to be surrounded by so many different types of people and yet feel a collective bond.